zshuda211/zshuda211.github.io/539-tutorial/README.md

 ### Introduction
 Classical languages are languages that have a large amount of written works that date to an earlier time.
 Since many classical languages are earlier forms of modern languages, classical languages usually have different grammar, syntax, and phonology.
 CLTK offers the ability to tag a variety of classical languages for parts of speech and phonetics.
 ## Offered languages
 CLTK uses 3 letter strings to refer to a language within the code.
 Some of the languages have less lexicon and less tools than other languages.
+Latin has the most functionality and resources and tutorials usually use Latin as the example language.
+In the demonstration, I will be using Old Norse as an example because I am very familiar with Old Norse grammar and phonology.

 | Language  | Code |
 | Akkadian  | "akk"  |